skttl/konstrukt-documentation/extras/umbraco-aliases.md

 ---
-description: A list of useful Umbraco aliases for use with Konstrukt, the fluent administration panel builder for Umbraco.
+description: A list of useful Umbraco aliases for use with Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Umbraco Aliases